-3. Local emergency numbers available at each desk/cubicle.
+3. Local emergency numbers are available at each desk/cubicle.

 7. Power-failure / emergency lights that will turn on and help during an evacuation of your building: American Red Cross Eton Blackout Buddy Emergency LED Blackout Flashlight and Nightlight (Pack of 2)

-8. Walkie Talkies such as Motorola Talkabout 2-Way FRS/GMRS radios located in various places.
-Some professional walkie talkies require licenses.
+8. Walkie-Talkies such as Motorola Talkabout 2-Way FRS/GMRS radios should be located in various places.
+Some professional walkie-talkies require licenses.
 Check your local area.
 These are the ones I have: Walkie Talkies

 9. Find out who has a HAM radio license, or at least a scanner.
 You can hear what’s going on in the world even if there is no power, radio, or television.